matomo-org/matomo/misc/proxy-hide-piwik-url/README.md

    * the "piwik.js" becomes "piwik.php" because this piwik.php proxy script will also display and proxy the Javascript file
    * the `<noscript>` part of the code at the end is removed, since it is not currently used by Piwik, and it contains the (secret) Piwik URL which you want to hide.
+   * make sure to replace trackedsite-id with your idsite again.

  8. Paste the modified Piwik Javascript code in your website "trackedsite.com" pages you wish to track.
     This modified Javascript Code will then track visits/pages/conversions by calling trackedsite.com/piwik.php